biolink/biolink-model/docs/index.md

     * [SocioeconomicExposure](SocioeconomicExposure.md) - A socioeconomic exposure is a factor relating to social and financial status of an affected individual (e.g. poverty).
     * [SocioeconomicOutcome](SocioeconomicOutcome.md) - An general social or economic outcome, such as healthcare costs, utilization, etc., resulting from an exposure event
  * [BiologicalEntity](BiologicalEntity.md)
-    * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities
+    * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities in a biological system.
        * [BiologicalProcess](BiologicalProcess.md) - One or more causally connected executions of molecular functions
           * [Behavior](Behavior.md)
              * [BehavioralExposure](BehavioralExposure.md) - A behavioral exposure is a factor relating to behavior impacting an individual.